deveyNull/TenetsOfCyber/README.md

                           2. Cough
                   4. Upon detection/leak, becomes an N-day.
                       1. Cost of re-use is ZERO
-                      2. Value of exploit becomes ZERO
+                      2. Value of exploit approaches ZERO
-                      3. Applicability of exploit approaches zero with patching and blocking
+                      3. Applicability of exploit approaches zero with patching and blocking (but never comes close to zero)
                       4. Cyber proliferation makes responsible use difficult
             3. Maintaining a campaign is hard
             4. Targeting at scale with discrimination is hard
             5. Difficult to do battle damage assessments
             6. Once attackers are on the network, they need to be correct 100% of the time, while defenders need to only get lucky once
                   1. Maintain access in multiple ways
     2. Strategic Level
         1. Desired effect is to hold enemy at risk